Exhibition fight: Late 20th century

 Exhibition fights became less common as the 20th century progressed.
 However, a number of notable ones, many including Muhammad Ali, took place.
 Ali boxed both well known boxers and celebrities from other walks of life during this period, including Michael Dokes, Antonio Inoki, Gorilla Monsoon, Lyle Alzado, Dave Semenko, and the famous Puerto Rican comedian Jose Miguel Agrelot (with Iris Chacon acting as Agrelot's corner-woman).

 About six months after Ali beat him for the world Heavyweight title, George Foreman participated in five exhibition fights in one afternoon: on April 26, 1975, he boxed Jerry Judge, Boone Kirkman, Charley Polite, Terry Daniels and Alonzo Johnson at Toronto, Ontario, Canada.

 On January 1, 1985, a show including several world champion boxers in exhibition fights was staged in Mexico City, Mexico to garner money for the victims of a 1984 gas explosion in Mexico.
-Among those who fought were Lupe Pintor, German Torres, Julio César Chávez and Hector Camacho Sr. The latter two would face each other in an actual official fight on September 1992, which Chávez won by unanimous decision.
+Among those who fought were Lupe Pintor, German Torres, Julio César Chávez and Hector Camacho Sr. The latter two would face each other in an actual official fight in September 1992, which Chávez won by unanimous decision.

 21st century

 In 2006, Mike Tyson announced he would do a world tour consisting of exhibition bouts.
 The only one of these fights to actually take place was a bout against his former sparring mate and fellow former professional boxer Corey "T-Rex" Sanders.
 This fight took place at Youngstown, Ohio.

 In 2009, recently retired boxer Óscar De La Hoya and basketball player Shaquille O'Neal held an exhibition boxing fight as an episode of the ABC television show Shaq Vs..

 Late in 2014, Julio César Chávez returned to the ring for an exhibition with Vicente Sagrestano in a bout aimed at collecting toys for poor children.
-He and former rival Mario Martinez, against whom he earned his first world championship in 1984, faced each other again on July 3, 2015, in an event to benefit Chavez's two drug rehabilitation clinics.
+He and former rival Mario Martinez, against whom he earned his first world championship in 1984, faced each other again on 3 July 2015, in an event to benefit Chavez's two drug rehabilitation clinics.

-On December 31, 2018, boxer Floyd Mayweather Jr. and kickboxer Tenshin Nasukawa held an exhibition boxing fight at Rizin 14 Saitama.
+On 31 December 2018, boxer Floyd Mayweather Jr. and kickboxer Tenshin Nasukawa faced each other in an exhibition boxing match at Rizin 14 Saitama.

-On November 28, 2020, boxers Mike Tyson and Roy Jones Jr. faced each other in an exhibition fight resulting in a draw.
+On 28 November 2020, boxers Mike Tyson and Roy Jones Jr. faced each other in an exhibition boxing match resulting in a draw.

+On 6 June 2021, boxer Floyd Mayweather Jr. and YouTuber Logan Paul faced each other in an exhibition boxing match.